Todd Karns

 Roscoe Todd Karns (January 15, 1921 – February 5, 2000) was an American actor.
 He is perhaps best remembered for playing George Bailey's younger brother, Harry Bailey, in the 1946 film It's a Wonderful Life.

 Early life

 Karns was the son of the well-known character actor Roscoe Karns and his wife Mary Fraso.
 He initially planned to have a career as a newspaper reporter, but participation in a theater production changed his mind, turning him toward acting.

+Career

 Film

 Karns started his film career in 1941 as Harry Land in two Andy Hardy movies with Mickey Rooney, but shortly after that, his beginning film career was interrupted by the Second World War, where Karns served in the Army Air Corps.
 When he returned to Hollywood, Karns portrayed his signature role as Harry Bailey in Frank Capra's Christmas classic It's a Wonderful Life (1946).

 He often had minor film roles, such as in Good Sam (1948) and The Caine Mutiny (1954).